aybanuuu/BiRA-NLP-pipeline/README.md

 Another dataset was used for training the MFA Acoustic Model to obtain phoneme transcriptions.
 This dataset uses only the original speaker's audio files with less aggressive augmentation (+1 and -1 semitones, 0.95x to 1.05x time stretch, 15dB noise), totalling 5 hrs 19 mins 58 secs.

 **Pronunciation lexicon**
-The lexicon for the dataset was created by using a modified subset of the FlipVox pronunciation lexicon version 1.0 ([F7Xdict](https://github.com/flipvox/F7Xdict) repository), which is based on the format of the CMU pronunciation dictionary.
+The lexicon for the dataset was created by using a modified subset of the FlipVox pronunciation lexicon version 1.0 ([F7Xdict](https://github.com/flipvox/F7Xdict)), which is based on the format of the CMU pronunciation dictionary.
 The lexicon contains 1,332 words.

 ## ML Pipeline
 The BiRA project implements a full ML pipeline for speech recognition and pronunciation evaluation: